Requirements for Major » Capstone Seminar

 - Requires the completion of INTL-I315 prior to enrollment

-- Is a research paper or other project, as appropriate
+- Is a research paper

 - Integrates the student’s thematic and regional concentrations